-In addition, the CARES Act and related guidance from the federal banking agencies provide financial institutions the option to temporarily suspend requirements under U.S. generally accepted accounting principles ("GAAP") related to classification of certain loan modifications as troubled debt restructurings ("TDRs") to account for the current and anticipated effects of the COVID-19 pandemic.
+In response to the COVID-19 pandemic, we also implemented a loan deferment program to provide temporary payment relief to certain of our borrowers who meet the program's qualifications.
+This program allows for a deferral of principal and/or interest payments for 90 days ("Round 1 Deferments"), which we may extend for an additional 90 days ("Round 2 Deferments"), for a maximum of 180 days on a cumulative basis.
+The deferred payments along with interest accrued during the deferral period are due and payable on the maturity date of the existing loan.
 The CARES Act, as amended by the Consolidated Appropriations Act, 2021, specified that COVID-19 related loan modifications executed between March 1, 2020 and the earlier of (i) 60 days after the date of termination of the national emergency declared by the President and (ii) January 1, 2022, on loans that were current as of December 31, 2019 are not TDRs.
-Additionally, under guidance from the federal banking agencies, other short-term modifications made on a good faith basis in response to the COVID-19 pandemic to borrowers that were current prior to any relief are not TDRs under ASC Subtopic 310-40, "Troubled Debt Restructuring by Creditors."
+Additionally, under guidance from the federal banking agencies, other short-term modifications made on a good faith basis in response to the COVID-19 pandemic to borrowers that were current prior to any relief are not troubled debt restructuring ("TDRs") under ASC Subtopic 310-40, "Troubled Debt Restructuring by Creditors."
 These modifications include short-term (e.g., up to six months) modifications such as payment deferrals, fee waivers, extensions of repayment terms, or delays in payment that are insignificant.

-We are making a substantial level of loan modifications under our deferred payment program.
-Further, our loan portfolio includes loans that are in forbearance but which are not classified as TDRs because they were current at the time forbearance began.
-When the forbearance periods end, we may be required to classify a substantial portion of these COVID-19 deferments as TDRs.
-For the year ended December 31, 2020, the Company had 754 modifications of loans with aggregate principal balances \$1.2 billion that qualified for temporary suspension of TDR requirements under Section 4013 of the CARES Act, as amended by the Consolidated Appropriations Act, 2021, and the interagency guidance.
-As of February 4, 2021, we had \$33.7 million in loans with remaining deferments.
+Under the loan deferment program, the Company had 28 and 754 modifications of loans in 2021 and 2020, respectively, with aggregate principal balances of \$26.0 million and \$1.1 billion in 2021 and 2020, respectively, that qualified for temporary suspension of TDR requirements under Section 4013 of the CARES Act, as amended by the Consolidated Appropriations Act, 2021, and the interagency guidance.
+As of December 31, 2021, the Company had no loans remaining on deferment under Section 4013 of the CARES Act.